skooter500/GE2-2020-2021/README.md

 - Make a GetHealth and GetAmmo state with Enter, Think and Exit methods.
 When transitioning out of these states, use RevertToPrevious to implement a state blip
 - Make an Aive state that checks health and ammo levels and transitions to GetHealth, GetAmmo or Dead as appropriate
-- Modify Attach and Defend to remove ammo when shooting
+- Modify Attack and Defend to remove ammo when shooting

 Finally draw state transition diagrams for both agents.